How to Manage Obsolete Stock in Your Inventory

 Do you know how much obsolete stock is being kept on hand in your facilities?
 Maybe a better question is, do you know the product life cycles of your inventory items and which products are on the decline?

 Many companies make the mistake of not liquidating obsolete stock right away.
-Some company’s will sit on the inventory to avoid showing a large write off or expense on the quarterly report.
+Some companies will sit on the inventory to avoid showing a large write off or expense on the quarterly report.
 This once large investment, which was supposed to yield revenue and profit all of a sudden becomes a cost and expense to the business!
 This is never an easy pill to swallow for management, finance or operations.

 Once your inventory reaches the obsolete stage of its life cycle, it’s typically too late to take actions that will result a profitable return on that investment.
 With good inventory policies in place and a better understanding of real customer demand companies can avoid this type of situation all together.

 But be warned that if you don’t address obsolete stock today, it will just continue to grow.
 Don’t let accounting drive poor operating rules.
-Get obsolete inventory off the books, and utilize that open warehouse space for productive and profitable inventory turns.
+Get obsolete inventory off the books, and utilise that open warehouse space for productive and profitable inventory turns.

 If you identify excess stock, which is stock you have too much of on hand compared to your forecasted demand, try to accelerate sales with the help of your marketing and sales teams before it becomes obsolete.